Bergvca/bergvca.github.io/resume.md

 ---
 ## Professional Experience
 ### BNP Paribas Amsterdam
-`202 - Now` **Datascientist** Continuing the global rollout of the highly visible big data platform FBA.
+`2020 - Now` **Datascientist** Continuing the global rollout of the highly visible big data platform FBA.
-*   Manage a globally consistent codebase across three regions (Americas, EMEA and APAC)
-*   Greatly reduce the False Positive alerting rate using statistical and machine learning techniques
-*  Contribute to the platform strategy and lead its expansion to various business areas
+&bull;  Manage a globally consistent codebase across three regions (Americas, EMEA and APAC) &bull; Greatly reduce the False Positive alerting rate using statistical and machine learning techniques &bull;  Contribute to the platform strategy and lead its expansion to various business areas

 ### BNP Paribas New York

 `2018 - 2020`  **Datascientist (Vice President)**

 Setup the holistic supervisory and surveillance platform _ForcePoint FBA_.
 Designed and built various parts of the BNPP specific tooling, including Entity Resolution, NLP systems, and visualising reports.
 Working mainly with ElasticSearch, Python and PostgreSQL.